-Even after the Lord's warning to him, Peter continued full of his own self confidence proclaiming, even if everyone else turns against you, I certainly won't, yet only hours after this proud boast, Simon Peter renounced his gracious Lord three time, with cruel denials and cutting curses.
-It looked as if Christ's prayer for his chief disciple had gone unanswered – it seems that his faith had crashed into smithereens.
+Even after the Lord's warning to him, Peter continued full of his own self-confidence proclaiming, "Even if everyone else turns against you, I certainly won't," yet only hours after this proud boast, Simon Peter renounced his gracious Lord three time, with cruel denials and cutting curses.
+It looked as if Christ's prayer for his chief disciple had gone unanswered – it seemed that Peter's faith had crashed into smithereens.

 But it was not Peter's faith in his Lord that was bankrupted but faith in his own proud boastings.
 It was not his trust in Jesus that had been scorched and left in ashes but his own self-confidence.

-It was a hard lesson for him to learn, but one that was to mature into a man that was given the commission, by his Saviour to Feed my sheep and Feed my lambs - man that could say with Paul: it is not in my own strength and self-confidence that I trust – but in Christ Who is my all in all.
+It was a hard lesson for Peter to learn, but one that was necessary for him to mature into a man that was given the commission by his Saviour to "feed my sheep," and "feed my lambs."
+Peter grew into a man that could say with Paul: "It is not in my own strength and self-confidence that I trust – but in Christ Who is my all in all."